Y.O.L.O

 Moodboard and Sketches

 Each character’s room plays an important role in providing a glimpse into their life.
 Different aspects of the room can hint at their living conditions and social class.
-Families with a bit more money will have wood floors instead of carpet, and their rooms will look less cluttered, appearing more neat and clean.
+Families with a bit more money will have wood floors instead of carpet, and their rooms will look less cluttered, appearing neater and cleaner.
 Furniture and decor not only play a role in setting a time period but also add to the character’s personality.
-You can infer what type of music a character is into based on the band posters on their wall, as well as their hobbies based on what they keep on their dresser or TV stand.
+You can infer what type of music a character is into based on the band posters on their wall, as well as their hobbies, based on what they keep on their dresser or TV stand.